STORYMIRROR

 Sir Galahad was Knave Lancelot’s the rock Merman’s son….

-Sir Lancelot had married with one merman son
+Sir Lancelot had married one merman son

 Now about five and a half years old